 The initial feasibility study from Argonne National Labs came back, estimating that it would cost almost $800,000 to remediate the property, which would entail dismantling the house, removing up to 20 tons of radioactive soil, and replacing the connection to the sewer lines.
 A later 1986 study pegged the cost at $6 million.
 (By comparison, the normal cost to demolish a three-story wooden residence was only $24,000, and a twenty-story skyscraper in Center City Philadelphia had been recently been demolished for a mere $2 million.
-And neither study took into account the $1.5 million dollars the EPA had already spent guarding the house and commissioning feasibility studies.)
+And neither study took into account the $1.5 million the EPA had already spent guarding the house and commissioning feasibility studies.)

 Clean-up work finally started in 1987.
 The neighborhood was put under 24-hour guard as workers in white bunny suits armed with Geiger counties and cleaning tools worked to seal up the house the house and pull it apart, brick by brick.
 As they dismantled the residence they discovered the problem was far, far worse than they had thought.

 The EPA had initially expected much of the house to be clean, but the only part of the house that didn’t give off radiation was one recently replaced brick.
 Apparently, the acid fumes released during Kabakjian’s refinement process efficiently spread radium particles throughout the house.